emrichmp/mist/dev_checklist.md

 [] - Refresh button that will re-fetch
 [] - perhaps use styled component/other types of styling that's not CSS [] - create design plan
+[] - program uses if statements to let user know what to wear

 # Breakdown